hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * Identity Regularizer
   * The color composition may not be successfully transfered from the source image to the fake target image.
 To deal with this issue, identity regularizer is added to CycleGAN's network.
 It adds cycle identity loss function to both forward and backward cycles
+  * But this piece is not needed when the source and target images are having different number of channels, such as the translation between grey and colored images
 <p align="center">
 <img src="https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/AI_Experiments/images/cycleGAN_identity_regularizer.PNG" width="550" height="550" />
 </p>